MileHacker Logo

 • Locate nearby grocery stores, gas stations, and pharmacies.

 • Withdraw cash from an ATM if you prefer some local currency, although credit cards are widely accepted.
-Make initial purchases like bottled water or snacks if needed.
+Make initial purchases like bottled water or else snacks if needed.

 Departure Preparation